RMITLibrary/easy_cite/2022-build/markdown/vancouver.md

 Confirm the referencing requirements of your school with your lecturer, and

-Use [Citing medicine: the NLM style guide for authors, editors, and publishers (2nd ed.)](http://www.nlm.nih.gov/citingmedicine) to clarify referencing rules or if you need more examples.
+Use <a href="http://www.nlm.nih.gov/citingmedicine" target="_blank">Citing medicine: the NLM style guide for authors, editors, and publishers (2nd ed.)</a> (opens in a new tab) to clarify referencing rules or if you need more examples.
 This guide is based on this publication.

 The Vancouver referencing style is a **numbered system**, predominantly used in the medical field.
 Authorship is acknowledged using a number to represent a reference.
 From the in-text reference number, the reader may consult the reference list for full publication details.